slhogle/OT2_plate_spotting/README.md

 # Introduction

-This is a protocol to dilute and spot bacteria for colony forming unit (CFU) quantification.
-Bacterial samples are passed through a series of 10x serial dilutions with each dilution spotted in triplicate onto a rectangular agar plate such as the [Nunc OmniTray](https://www.sigmaaldrich.com/FI/en/product/sigma/o0764) or something similar.
+This is a protocol to perform high-throughput CFU spotting of bacteria for colony forming unit (CFU) quantification.
+The user should manually set up bacterial samples in a series of serial dilutions in a 96-well plate.
+Then select dilutions are aspirated and spotted onto a rectangular agar plate such as the [Nunc OmniTray](https://www.sigmaaldrich.com/FI/en/product/sigma/o0764) or something similar.
 These plates are incubated for some duration of time and the resulting colonies are counted at different dilutions.
-Plates may also be imaged using an instrument like the Evos m7000.
+Plates may also be imaged using an instrument like the Evos m7000 or using the [Reshape Biotech Imaging device](https://www.reshapebiotech.com/).
 The protocol can process up to 24 bacterial samples at a time (3 plates x 8 wells (1 column) per plate).
 This protocol was inspired by the protocol [available here](https://protocols.opentrons.com/protocol/33y0f3).

 # Reagents